linkerd/website/linkerd.io/content/2/tasks/use_external_certs.md

 As already explained in the
 [Automatic mTLS](/2/features/automatic-mtls/#how-does-it-work) section, Linkerd stores the trust root, certificate and private key in a Kubernetes secret.
-The contents of this secret are used by the Identity service to serve the [certificate signing requests (CSR)](https://en.wikipedia.org/wiki/Certificate_signing_request) that are issued by the proxy.
+The contents of this secret are used by the `identity` service to sign the [certificate signing requests (CSR)](https://en.wikipedia.org/wiki/Certificate_signing_request) that are issued by the proxy.
 The trust root, certificates and private key can either be generated automatically by the CLI upon installation or can be supplied by the user.
 If the latter is true, the necessity for providing the user with more control over the life cycle of these credential arises.
-In order to do that Linkerd provides functionality to read and continuously monitor Kubernetes secrets for certificates change and to update the issuer certificates of the Identity service dynamically.
+In order to do that Linkerd 2.7 introduces the functionality to read and continuously monitor Kubernetes secrets for certificates change and to auto-reload the `identity` component's in-memory issuer certificate.
 In the following lines, we will demonstrate how this allows integration with an external certificate management solution such as [cert-manager](https://github.com/jetstack/cert-manager).

 ## Prerequisites